SpecterBrowser/specter/README.md

 * ✅ Hardened browser base with **telemetry disabled**, **tracking protection**, and **enhanced privacy**
 * ✅ Automatic launch and configuration of the I2P daemon
 * ✅ Minimal setup — just run one script and you’re online through I2P
+* ✅ Optional access to the **clearnet via Acetone ouproxy** (experimental and slow)

 Unlike Tor, which focuses on anonymous access to the clear web, **I2P is a fully internal darknet** — designed for decentralized, censorship-resistant communication and hosting.

 Specter connects you directly to `.i2p` sites (also called *eepsites*) and services with **zero configuration required**.

+> 🌐 **Note:** Specter also includes experimental access to the clearnet using [Acetone ouproxy](https://i2pwiki.org/OuProxy).
+This allows reaching regular websites via I2P, though the speed and reliability are currently limited.
+> To support faster and more secure clearnet access (e.g. through high-bandwidth exit nodes), **donations are needed**.

 ---